 Blood is considered to be a specialized tissue.
 Within it, there are over 4,000 different components.
-However, there are four main components that carry out many of its basic functions.
-Everyone produces these components in the same way, and they carry out the same functions for each individual.
+However, four main components carry out many of its basic functions.
+Everyone produces these components in the same way, and they carry out the same functions for each person.

 The main four components of blood are:

 Each of these components carries out a specific function within the blood.
-They’re all necessary the body to perform normally.
+They’re all necessary for the body to perform normally.
 Let’s break down the components a bit more to learn about what they are, and what they do.

 Red blood cells are also known as erythrocytes.
 They are relatively large cells and make up about 40% to 50% of your blood’s total volume.
 If you were to look at red blood cells underneath a microscope, they would appear as flat, disk-shaped cells.